Understanding your invoice

 - log in to my Student Centre

-- select Campus Finances
+- select the Campus Finances tile

-- select Online Invoices
+- select Online Invoices from the menu

 Your invoice is issued electronically and paper invoices are not mailed.
 It is your responsibility to ensure your financial obligations are met by the relevant due dates.

 I want to defer my fees

 If you've chosen to defer your fees with HECS-HELP, FEE-HELP or a SA-HELP you will still receive an invoice each semester.
 This gives you the opportunity to pay all or part of your fees upfront prior to census date.

 If you have a VET Student Loan you will receive an invoice once your enrolment has been processed.
 You will have multiple census dates throughout your enrolment and a VSL Fee Notice will also be issued prior to each census date.
 This gives you the opportunity to pay all or part of your fees upfront prior to census date.